 - the premises become completely occupied or completely unoccupied.

-You must tell the Business Rates Service immediately if the unoccupied area starts being used.
+You must tell us immediately if the unoccupied area starts being used.

 If we decide to grant the relief, we'll tell the Valuation Office Agency (VOA).
-The VOA issues a certificate to confirm the premises are part-occupied (a Section 44a certificate).
+The VOA will issue a certificate to confirm the premises are part-occupied (a Section 44a certificate).
 We'll then send you a new business rates bill.

 If we do not grant relief, you have no formal right of appeal.
-However, you can write to the Business Rates Service and ask for the decision to be reviewed by another officer.
+However, you can contact us and ask for the decision to be reviewed by another officer.